3 min read

 According to the USDA, when it comes to multi-ingredient foods (such as dog food), “Regulations prohibit organically processed foods from containing artificial preservatives, colors, or flavors and require that their ingredients are organic”.
 Packaged foods must contain at least 70% organic ingredients in order to receive the organic stamp of approval.
 This article outlines the information you need to know in deciding if feeding organic food is right for you and your dog.

-Organic dog food should be made up of whole foods, which have not been processed to the extent of commercial dog foods, therefore saving a high count of vitamins and minerals.
-The lack of pesticides and antibiotics will help your dog’s immune system and overall health because these chemicals have a high chance of blocking your dog’s ability to release toxins, which can leave your dog feeling lethargic and can eventually lead to other health-related issues.
+Organic dog food should be made up of whole foods, which have not been processed to the extent of commercial dog foods, therefore, saving a high count of vitamins and minerals.
+The lack of pesticides and antibiotics will help your dog’s immune system and overall health because these chemicals have a high chance of blocking your dog’s ability to release toxins.
+This can leave your pooch feeling lethargic and can eventually lead to other health-related issues.

 Organic foods can be expensive and have a short shelf-life.
 Companies can sometimes “get around” certain organic labeling rules and promote their product as organic, with an organic price tag, so be careful when choosing your pet food.
 Just because it says “organic” does not necessarily mean it is.
-It is a good idea to be able to read your dog food labels, so read up on How to Decode a Dog Food Label or ask your veterinarian what is best for your dog.
+It is a good idea to be able to read your dog food labels.
+Consult your veterinarian to discuss what is best for your dog.

 If you choose to make your own dog food from scratch with organic ingredients, it can be time-consuming and sometimes difficult to get your hands on specific ingredients.